twolfson/twolfson.com/articles/design-for-developers.md

 - http://foundation.zurb.com/grid.html
 - http://twolfson.com/?grid

 The most common breakdown is 960px width overall with 12 columns and 12 gutters.
-Gutters can be placed to the left, right or evenly split around the column.
+Gutters can be placed to the left, right, or evenly split around the column.
 In [Bootstrap][bootstrap-grid] and [Foundation][foundation-grid], they use left/right `padding` for an even split.

 [bootstrap-grid]: http://getbootstrap.com/css/#grid
 [foundation-grid]: http://foundation.zurb.com/grid-1.html